-- Mr. Krishnanand Gaonkar, Mr. Pradeep Rane, Mr. Pankaj Baliga, Mr. Bhanubhai Patel and Mr. Pradeep Pande were paid sitting fees for attending the Meetings. - Mr. Pradeep Pande, Independent Director retired from the post of Director with effect from January 04, 2022 at the close of business hours. - There was no Remuneration paid to Mr. Kamalaksha Naik, Executive Chairman during the Financial year ended 31st March, 2022 as well as for the previous financial year. - There was no Remuneration paid to Ms. Arati Naik, Executive Director during the Financial year ended 31st March, 2022. - III.
-The percentage increase in the median remuneration of employees in the 2021-22 is 16%; - IV.
-The number of permanent employees on the rolls of Company as on March 31, 2022 were 21; - V. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: - Increase in Managerial remuneration is line with increase in the remuneration paid to the other employees of the Company. - Average percentile change in the salaries of employees other than Managerial Personnel is 25%; - VI.
-Affirmation that the remuneration is as per the remuneration policy of the Company. - The Directors affirm that the remuneration is as per the remuneration policy.
+- Mr. Krishnanand Gaonkar, Mr. Pradeep Rane, Mr. Pankaj Baliga, and Mr. Bhanubhai Patel were paid sitting fees for attending the Meetings. - There was no Remuneration paid to Mr. Kamalaksha Naik, Executive Chairman and Ms. Arati Naik, Executive Director during the Financial year ended March 31, 2023 as well as for the previous financial year. - The percentage increase in remuneration excludes one time performance link payment made during the FY 2022-23. - III.
+The percentage increase in the median remuneration of employees in the FY 2022-23 is 10.76%; - IV.
+The number of permanent employees on the rolls of Company as on March 31, 2023 were 20; - V. Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:

-Annexure-F
+Increase in Managerial remuneration is line with increase in the remuneration paid to the other employees of the Company.
+Average percentile change in the salaries of employees other than Managerial Personnel is 8.44%;

+VI.
+Affirmation that the remuneration is as per the remuneration policy of the Company:

+The Directors affirm that the remuneration is as per the remuneration policy.

+Annexure-H